joinpursuit/8-0-technical-curriculum/03-react/deployment/lesson-notes/readme.md

 The name of these variables should match what is in your app.

+In summary, you will have a `.env` file that will only be on your computer.
+It will not be tracked with git, and it should not end up on GitHub.
+To add the values inside the `.env` file, you will go to your app's Netlify settings page and add them there to make them available for the live version of your application.

 ## Allow for links to different views

-The way your app is currently configured on Netlify, if configured React Router and had an about page, if you send a link to the `/about` page to a friend, it will give a 404 or redirect back to the home view.
+The default configuration on Netlify only shows a Create React App's first/home view.
+If you have configured React Router and had an `about` page and sent a URL to the `/about` page to a friend, it will give a 404 or redirect back to the home view.

-To configure the ability to send a specific page view, you must create a file called `_redirects` inside the `public` folder of your app.
+To configure the ability to send a specific page view URL, you must create a file called `_redirects` inside the `public` folder of your app.

 This file must contain the following text: